drsanti/INC691-2019/README.md

         console.error('Cannot find rigid body of the "' + TARGET_MESH_NAME + '" in the current scene!');
     }

     //!!
-See its details in the console window console.log( targetBody );
+See in the console window
+    console.log( targetBody );
 }
 //!!
 Engine callback function
 function callback( args ) {
-    if( !targetBody ) return;    //!!
-If the targetMesh is not defined, do nothing
+    if( !targetBody ) return;

     //!!
-Angular velocity of the y-axis (make it rotate) targetBody.angularVelocity.set(0, 10, 0);
+Angular velocity of the y-axis
+    targetBody.angularVelocity.set(0, 10, 0);
 }
 ```